miztiik/eks-security-with-security-group/README.md

       Expected output,

       ```bash
-      root@k-shop-red:/# curl 10.10.0.194
+      root@k-shop-red:/# curl 10.10.1.74
-      curl: (7) Failed to connect to 10.10.0.194 port 80: Connection timed out
+      curl: (7) Failed to connect to 10.10.1.74 port 80: Connection timed out
       root@k-shop-red:/#
       ```

-      As you can see, you can reach the red pod.
+      As you can see, you cannot reach the blue pod.
 If you create a container in another namespace and try to reach the red pod, it will time out.

 1. ## 📒 Conclusion

-   Here we have demonstrated how to use Kubernetes network policies.
-These recommendations provide a good starting point, but network policies are much more complicated.
-If you’re interested in exploring them in more detail, check out these network policy recipes<sup>[4]</sup>.
+   Here we have demonstrated how to use AWS security group to secure pods.
+These recommendations provide a good starting point, but security policies are much more complicated, Use them after understanding all the limitations that come along with this feature.

 1. ## 🧹 CleanUp